celery/celery/docs/userguide/remote-tasks.rst

     >>> from celery.task.http import URL
     >>> res = URL("http://example.com/multiply").get_async(x=10, y=10)

+:class:`URL` is a shortcut to the :class:`HttpDispatchTask`.
+You can subclass this to extend the functionality.

     >>> from celery.task.http import HttpDispatchTask
     >>> res = HttpDispatchTask.delay(url="http://example.com/multiply", method="GET", x=10, y=10)
     >>> res.get()
     100

-which uses the :class:`HttpDispatchTask` in the background; This class you can use to subclass and extend the functionality.

 The output of celeryd (or the logfile if you've enabled it) should show the task being processed::

     [INFO/MainProcess] Task celery.task.http.HttpDispatchTask
             [f2cc8efc-2a14-40cd-85ad-f1c77c94beeb] processed: 100

 Since applying tasks can be done via HTTP using the ``celery.views.apply`` view, executing tasks from other languages is easy.